jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * `oc_chef_authz` settings are now tuneable
   * postgesql slow query logging can now be configured
 * Upgrades from Open Source Chef 11.1
-  * The `chef-server-ctl upgrade` command has been augmented to support upgrading from Open Source Chef 11.1 or greater.
+  * The `cinc-server-ctl upgrade` command has been augmented to support upgrading from Open Source Chef 11.1 or greater.
-    * In addition, three additional chef-server-ctl commands have been added:
+    * In addition, three additional cinc-server-ctl commands have been added:
       `chef12-upgrade-download`, `chef12-upgrade-data-transform`, and `chef12-upgrade-upload`, which allow
        the upgrade process to be broken down into discrete steps if more control is desired than the upgrade command alone provides.